malcolmsgroves/Data-Structures/README.md

 ## Lab 3: Linked Lists
 A simple alphabetical contact directory implemented with a linked list.

+## Lab 4: Word Search
+The computer completes a word search using recursion.

 ## Lab 5: Boggle
 An interactive command line Boggle game, implemented recursively.